Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Organised sport for children started in schools.
 It was intended to improve the health of children and instill values like leadership, competitiveness and teamwork.

 Games like rugby and cricket were played in most schools from the early 1900s.
 Early sports were mostly for boys.
-Girls’ indoor basketball was widely played from about 1910.
+Girls’ outdoor basketball was widely played from about 1910.
 The popular game netball evolved from basketball.
 From the First World War organised sport was an established element in the New Zealand school curriculum.
-Many children also played sport outside school – rugby clubs, which divided children by age and weight, were popular.
+Many children also played sport outside school – rugby clubs, which classified boys by age and weight, were popular.

-By the 2000s children had a wide range of sports to choose from.
+In the early 21st century children had a wide range of sports to choose from.
 New sports like surfing and skateboarding often combined recreation and competition.
 At the same time, children were less likely to play sport because they had more active and sedentary recreational options than in the past.

 Skinned shins